aabbtree77/aabbtree77-projects/README.md

 ### [esp32-vpn](https://github.com/aabbtree77/esp32-vpn)

 A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl) with golibp2p.
-Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers with the use of the P2P network other than torrents, to control an ESP32 device globally, without obscure 3rd party services.
+Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers, to control an ESP32 device globally, without obscure 3rd party services.

 ### [twinpeekz2](https://github.com/aabbtree77/twinpeekz2)

 A rewrite of [twinpeekz](https://github.com/aabbtree77/twinpeekz) in Nim.
 Nim is a beautiful low level language, among very few (along with D?) which are also succinct.
 The libs are scarce and often hard to decipher though.
+Memory management, async/parallelism, some questions there.

 ### [twinpeekz](https://github.com/aabbtree77/twinpeekz)